From Eric Smith’s book “Lost Skills of the 19th Century.”

-Corsets were developed in the 16th century as a means of rearranging a woman’s natural body into a shape considered more attractive and fashionable, generally some variation on an inverted cone or an hourglass.
-They reached their greatest popularity in the latter half of the 19th century, when they were used to sculpt unnaturally tiny waistlines in women of all sizes and shapes.
+Corsets were developed in the 16th century to rearrange a woman’s natural body into a more attractive and fashionable shape, generally some variation on an inverted cone or an hourglass.
+They reached their greatest popularity in the latter half of the 19th century when they were used to sculpt unnaturally tiny waistlines in women of all sizes and shapes.
 This desirable profile was achieved with baleen or steel ribs and heavy cloth or leather, pulled tight by a network of laces tied in the back.

 Dress and How to Improve It, by Frances Stuart Parker, published in 1897, was part of a general call from many quarters for more sensible, comfortable clothing for women, who, in addition to the misery of over-tightened, unhealthy corsets, had to endure multiple layers of undergarments, dresses that constricted movement, and undersized, painfully tight shoes.
 Parker eviscerates the designers responsible for this widespread discomfort:

-Corsets did not truly go out of fashion until the years around World War I, when they were replaced by girdles and better-designed brassieres.
-Garments called corsets are still available today, but of a different, more comfortable and loose-fitting design, and worn more for fashion than correction, often as an outer garment.
+Corsets did not truly go out of fashion until the years around World War I when girdles and better-designed brassieres replaced them.
+Garments called corsets are still available today, but of a different, more comfortable, and loose-fitting design, worn more for fashion than correction, often as an outer garment.

 From: Frances Stuart Parker (1897).
 Dress and How to Improve It.
 Chicago: Chicago Legal News Company.
 Page 3.